 If you’re on the lookout for a great family vacation, head to Georgia’s first city, where warm southern hospitality, centuries of history and magnificent natural beauty abounds.
 Savannah offers the best of everything for families, from Victorian architecture and cobblestone streets, haunted houses and spooky cemeteries to country squares, parks, museums, and unique things to do only found in Savannah.
 Looking for the most efficient and entertaining way to visit many of the things to do in Savannah with kids?
 Look no further because Old Town Trolley Tours offers parents a relaxing way to tour all the best Savannah attractions for kids.
 Parents don’t have to worry about searching for directions to the Pirate’s House, driving to the Roundhouse Railroad Museum, or finding parking while traveling from all of Savannah’s best attractions.

 All aboard for a day of history, funny stories, and the best sightseeing in Savannah.
 The Old Town Trolley Tour will transport you and your family to all the most popular sights in the city – you’ll be able to get off and on at 15 stops of interest including Forsyth Park, River Street, City Market, Chippewa Square and the world famous, haunted Sorrel-Weed House.
 Take your time and enjoy all the sights; there’s always another trolley coming along soon.
-At stop 3, jump off and take the kids for lunch at Mrs. Wilkes Boarding House; you all will love the authentic country cooking served up family style where folks dine together at long tables.
+Jump off and take the kids for lunch at Mrs. Wilkes Boarding House; you all will love the authentic country cooking served up family style where folks dine together at long tables.
 Our hop on and hop off trolley tours allow the parents to concentrate on having fun with their kids instead of worrying about logistics.
 Your kids will thank you for giving them a fun-filled vacation and you’ll thank Old Town Trolley for taking care of the logistics.
 Also, kids under the age of 4 ride free!

 Visit the most complete antebellum railroad complex in the United States.
 Guests can explore many historic structures including a machine shop, blacksmith shop, print shop and even a carpentry shop that now houses the Savannah Children’s Museum.
 Children especially like all the trains and interactive demonstrations.
 More on Roundhouse Railroad Museum.